 I’ve been thinking a lot about the struggle we have to make ideas “stick”.
 In my work of creating and disseminating family nursing knowledge, I invite nurses to change their beliefs and behavior about families and “get” the benefits that exist for families and nurses when families are included in health care.
-A recent book by Chip Heath and Dan Heath called “Made To Stick” examines the current research about why some ideas survive and other die.
+Chip Heath and Dan Heath wrote a book called “Made To Stick“ that examines the current research about why some ideas survive and other die.
 They argue that simplicity, unexpectedness, concreteness, credibility, emotional, and stories are the six key qualities of an idea that is made to stick.

 My vote for one of the most “sticky” ideas in family nursing is the 15-Minute Family Interview developed by Dr. Lorraine Wright and Dr. Maureen Leahey (Nurses and Families: A Guide of Family Assessment and Intervention, 6th edition, 2013) and first published in 1999.

-Here is a list of Publications and Resources for anyone who wishes to learn more about the 15-Minute Family Interview as a very useful template for offering BRIEF therapeutic conversations to individuals and families experiencing illness:
+Here is an updated list of Publications and Resources for anyone who wishes to learn more about the 15-Minute Family Interview (developed by Wright & Leahey) as a very useful template for offering BRIEF therapeutic conversations to individuals and families experiencing illness: